Karenm0633/javascript-basics/trip-planner.md

 ```
 name
 age
-trip_destination
-number_of_travelers
+tripDestination
+numberOfTravelers
-type_of_trip (relaxing, adventure, etc)
+typeOfTrip (relaxing, adventure, etc)
 ```
-+ **Step 2:** Once you have all the information you need, your job is to print out a sentence describing the user's vacation wishes and a promise to find them the best possible trip.
++ **Step 2:** Once you have all the information you need, your job is to alert the user with a sentence describing the user's vacation wishes and a promise to find them the best possible trip.

+---

+### BONUS 1:

++ Let's assume the cost for each traveler will be $500.
+Modify the alert to include the total cost for all of the travelers.

+### BONUS 2:

++ Uh-oh!
+The computer has a cold :( That means `n` sounds like `d`, and `m` sounds like `b`.
+For example, saying _I have a nice mom_ with a cold actually sounds like _I have a dice bob_.
+Use `replace` in your alert to respond with a cold.

+### BONUS 3:

-+ **BONUS:** Once the user enters what find of trip they want, see if you can figure out how to make suggestions based on what type of trip (ie: suggest a beach vacation for a relaxing trip, or hiking Machu Pichu for an adventure trip).
++ Once the user enters what kind of trip they want, see if you can figure out how to make suggestions based on what type of trip (ie: suggest a beach vacation for a relaxing trip, or hiking Machu Pichu for an adventure trip).

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-trip-planner' title='JavaScript Trip Planner'>JavaScript Trip Planner</a> on Learn.co and start learning to code for free.</p>